Download a PDF copy of this Fact sheet: Safety and quality guidelines for privately practicing midwives (51.4 KB,PDF)

 The Safety and quality guidelines for privately practising midwives (the guidelines) are intended to protect the public through a robust regulatory framework for privately practising midwives (PPMs).
 The guidelines provide PPMs with clarity and support to practise their role with safety and quality, while facilitating workforce flexibility and access to services.

-The following questions answer common queries that you may have about the Safety and quality guidelines for privately practising midwives.
+This fact sheet provides guidance regarding the Safety and quality guidelines for privately practising midwives.

 The guidelines replace the existing framework and set out: